 Thanks for dropping by!
 I’m a writer, a wife to 1 very patient husband and a mom to 3 very chatty daughters (ages 13, 18 and 21).
-I think about stuff alot and write about ways to do just a little better in our lives as humans, parents, and people with questions about life stuff and even faith stuff..
-I have hope that we can baby-step our way to a solid medium.
-(Please send lattes.
-Thankseversomuch.)
+I think about stuff alot and write about ways to do just a little better in our lives as humans, parents, and people with questions about life and faith.
+It’s hard, ya know?
+But a little hope might help.

 About me-who is Melissa Caddell?

 Yay!
 You’re here!
 I’m so happy you found your way to this little spot on the interwebs.
 Grab a lovely drink (may I suggest coffee?) and get comfy.
 All settled?
 Okay, I’ll go first:

 Hello!
 I’m Melissa.
 I am a writer, mom of three and wife of one.
 When we are home in LA, I mostly spend my days driving our kids to set or auditions, or going to Target, or trying to find a Starbucks with a drive-thru.
 Sometimes we live other places.
 See next paragraph. 🙂